cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ### External Network

-To scope a pentest for an External Network asset, first determine the following:
+To scope a pentest for an External Network asset, specify the number of IP addresses in your external network that need to be tested.

-- How many **active hosts** are in the network?
-- Do you have any **special requirements**?

 ![Scoping parameters for an External Network asset](/gsg/pentest-scoping-ip-addresses.png "Scoping parameters for an External Network asset")